danielchg/danielchg.github.io/content/posts/compliance-operator/index.md

 ## Conclusions

-The Security is something very important to take care on production environments, and from the platform perspective these described standadrs and tools helps a lot to have a better configuration that avoid some known issues, and have a more robust environment where we can run our workloads.
+The Security is something very important to take care on production environments.
+Rrom the platform perspective the described standards and tools helps to keep a better configuration, and a more robust environment where we can run our workloads.

-The Compliance Operator helps us to remediate those posible misconfiguration from security perspective and keep a more secure environment.
+The Compliance Operator helps us to get those misconfigurations and, understand and apply, remediations to keep a more secure environment, with only apply some OpenShift object to our cluster.
+Also the remediation can be listed and exported the `MachineConfig` objects to be applied to a different cluster that is not running the Compliance Operator.

 ## Links